jeffgurd888/unity-theory/README.md

 Unity Theory proposes the latter as a hypothesis.

 The purpose of this repository is to determine, rigorously and reproducibly, whether the mathematics supports it.
+## Research Support

+Unity Theory is an independent research and formalization project.

+If you would like to support continued mathematical development, Lean formalization, computational experiments, and publication work, research donations are appreciated.

+**Cash App:** `$Gurd888`

+Donations are voluntary and are not required for access to the research or repository.

+Support does not constitute endorsement of the scientific claims, and donations do not affect the mathematical or experimental evaluation of the theory.